How LotScout Works

 API-Based Collection

-KSL uses a REST API proxy, OfferUp uses a public GraphQL API, and dealer sites expose inventory REST endpoints.
-These provide the cleanest, most structured data with the highest field coverage — KSL returns 100% of all vehicle fields.
+OfferUp uses a public GraphQL API, CarMax and dealer sites expose inventory REST endpoints.
+These provide the cleanest, most structured data with the highest field coverage — structured APIs return 100% of vehicle spec fields without detail page fetching.

 Embedded JSON Extraction